 Denver Truck Accident LawyerPrint Page

 Accidents involving tractor trailers and other commercial vehicles are among the most catastrophic accidents that can occur on our roadways.
 When an 18-wheeler strikes a car, SUV or other vehicle, severe injuries and fatalities are the likely result.
-If you or a loved one has been injured in this type of devastating collision, you need to seek advice from an experienced truck accident lawyer.
+If you or a loved one has been injured in this type of devastating collision, you need to seek advice from an experienced Denver truck accident lawyer.
 The legal team at Levine Law understands the laws and regulations governing the trucking industry and will work to ensure that you recover full compensation for your damages and losses.

 In Denver and throughout the state of Colorado, trucks and passenger cars must share the road every day.
 Trucks are very different than cars in size, structure and operation.
 Unfortunately, when trucks and cars share the road, sometimes accidents happen.
 When they do, the fundamental differences between trucks and other vehicles on the roadway can lead to disaster.

 Truck accident victims often sustain very painful and life-changing injuries, and in worst case situations, the resulting injuries can be fatal.
 According to the Federal Motor Carrier Safety Administration (FMCSA), 116,000 people were injured in large truck crashes in 2015 alone, and over 4,000 people were killed.
-Invariably, when a tractor trailer weighing up to 80,000 pounds strikes an average car weighing 30,000 pounds, the injuries are going to be far more severe than when two passenger cars collide.
+Invariably, when a tractor-trailer weighing up to 80,000 pounds strikes an average car weighing 30,000 pounds, the injuries are going to be far more severe than when two passenger cars collide.

-A Denver Truck Accident Lawyer at Levine Law Can Provide the Legal Help You Need
+We Provide the Legal Help You Need

 At Levine Law, we are here to provide the legal advice and direction you need to deal with a very challenging situation.
-We encourage you to contact a Denver truck accident lawyer at our firm so that we can help you get the financial compensation you need to get your life back on track.
+We encourage you to contact a Denver truck accident attorney at our firm so that we can help you get the financial compensation you need to get your life back on track.
 Our attorneys understand that you probably have many questions about your case.
 We promise to provide you with clear and honest answers so that you can make informed decisions for you and your family.
 We also encourage you to read through the information below so that you have a better understanding of some of the unique issues associated with truck accident cases.

 - How truck accidents and car accidents differ